FEniCS/dolfinx/demo/pde/nonlinear-poisson/python/documentation.rst

 	g = Constant(1.0)
 	bc = DirichletBC(V, g, DirichletBoundary())

 Next, we want to express the variational problem.
-First, we need to specify the function u (which represents the solution), (Upon initialization, it is simply set to the zero function, which will represent the initial guess :math:`u_0`.)
+First, we need to specify the function u which represents the solution.
+Upon initialization, it is simply set to the zero function, which will represent the initial guess :math:`u_0`.
 A Function represents a function living in a finite element function space.
-The test function v is also specified, also living in the function space V. We do this by defining a Function and a TestFunction on the previously defined FunctionSpace V.
+The test function :math:`v` is also specified, also living in the function space :math:`V`.
+We do this by defining a  :py:class:`Function <dolfin.cpp.function.Function>` and a :py:class:`TestFunction <dolfin.functions.function.TestFunction>` on the previously defined :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>`  V.

-Further, the source f is involved in the variational forms, and hence we must specify this.
-We have f given by a simple mathematical formula, and can be easily declared using the :py:class:`Expression <dolfin.cpp.function.Expression>` class.
+Further, the source :math:`f` is involved in the variational forms, and hence we must specify this.
+We have :math:`f` given by a simple mathematical formula, and can be easily declared using the :py:class:`Expression <dolfin.cpp.function.Expression>` class.
 Note that the strings defining f use C++ syntax since, for efficiency, DOLFIN will generate and compile C++ code for this expression at run-time.

 By defining the function in this step and ommitting the trial function we tell FEniCS that the comming problem is nonlinear.
 With these ingredients, we can write down the semilinear form F (using UFL operators).
 In summary, this reads